Skip to content

 14 min read

-Linear regression is a fundamental statistical method widely used for predictive analysis.
+Linear regression is a statistical method used for predictive analysis.
 It models the relationship between a dependent variable and a single independent variable by fitting a linear equation to the data.
-Multiple Linear Regression is an extension of this concept that allows us to
+Multiple Linear Regression extends this concept by modelling the relationship between a dependen

 4 min read